 The Straw Hats are trapped in a heavily fortified marine base!
 Considered one of One Piece's best filler arcs, this one lets fans see what the Marines deal with all day.

 It also shows how pirate/marine conflict isn't black and white.
-It's also got a genuinely good person as an antagonist in Commander Johnathan, who chases the Straw Hats down while likening the cat and mouse chase to a chess game.
+It's also got a genuinely good person as an antagonist in Commander Johnathan, who chases the Straw Hats down while likening the cat-and-mouse chase to a chess game.

 It's a game of minds and wills.
 It's also a nice change of pace for the straw hats to infiltrate the base.
 One of the big highlights is when Sanji and Luffy need to cook for the Marines, and Sanji ends up showing off a bit too much.

 The point is this filler arc is great for character moments and testing the intelligence of the protagonists.
-It's easy to win when you're powerful, harder when you have to think.
+It's easy to win when you're powerful, and harder when you have to think.

 6) Sailor Moon — Makai Tree Arc